vinceimbat/vinceimbat/content/understanding.md

 Once I understand action, I can move on to studying a more specific way of acting or living: [[intentional living|intentional living]].
 Intentional living is how I fulfill my purpose.
 Through intentional living, I can align my actions with my purpose, which are informed by an understanding of my [[thoughts/true self|true self]].

-I can achieve this alignment by following [[thoughts/the core process of intentional living|the core process of intentional living]], which requires three levels of understanding:
+I can achieve this alignment by following [[the core process of intentional living|the core process of intentional living]], which requires three levels of understanding:

 1. An understanding of my true self
 2. An understanding of how I can identify and set my intentions